F1’s Long-Time Safety Car Driver Could Lose His Job To Autonomous Car

 Although Budkowski doubts Roborace will appeal to a large audience, he admits the autonomous series is a good way to explore the technology’s applications and showcase it to motorsport fans — just as a potential self-driving safety car would be.

-Our only problem with an unmanned safety car is that we no longer would be treated to heroic saves, such as the one we saw when the Audi R8 that paced the 2016 24 Hours of Le Mans go out of line.
+Our only problem with an unmanned safety car is that we no longer would be treated to heroic saves, such as the one we saw when the Audi R8 that paced the 2016 24 Hours of Le Mans went out of line.

 Thumbnail photo via Red Bull Racing